-Car Batteries Hazardous Waste See Alternatives Illegal in Garbage or Drains Car batteries can be brought to North County Recycling Center & Sanitary Landfill, Lovelace Materials Recovery Facility & Transfer Station, Central Valley Waste Transfer Station or San Joaquin County Household Hazardous Waste Facility.
+Car Batteries Alternative ways to recycle Illegal in Garbage or Drains Hazardous Waste Car batteries can be brought to North County Recycling Center & Sanitary Landfill, Lovelace Materials Recovery Facility & Transfer Station, Central Valley Waste Transfer Station or San Joaquin County Household Hazardous Waste Facility.
 CAR BATTERY RECYCLERS: American Battery2245 W. Charter Way, Stockton, CA 95206 | (209) 464-7348 Map & DirectionsDrop off only.
 Batteries Plus3330 E. Hammer Lane, Suite E, Stockton, CA 95212 | (209) 952-1438 Map & DirectionsDrop off only.
 Charles Auto Parts4515 E. Main Street, Stockton, CA 95215 | (209) 466-0841 Map & DirectionsAlso accepts radiators, no fluid.
 Drop off only.
 Pep BoysLocation #1: 845 E. Charter Way,Stockton, CA 95206 | (209) 464-6066 Map & DirectionsOnly with purchase of new battery.
 Location #2: 4987 West Lane, Stockton, CA 95210 | (209) 952-1222 Map & DirectionsOnly with purchase of new battery.
 Sears5110 Pacific Avenue, Stockton, CA 95207 | (209) 475-6528 Map & DirectionsDrop off only.
-Find out what to do with hazardous waste Never Throw Away Car batteries from non-electric vehicles are lead-acid batteries that are illegal to throw in the trash.
-They can leach harmful chemicals into the water and soil, which would contaminate drinking water sources.
+Never Throw Away Car batteries from non-electric vehicles are lead-acid batteries that are illegal to throw in the trash.
+They can leach harmful chemicals into the water and soil and contaminate drinking water sources.
 Car Batteries Are Scrap Metal Used car batteries can be recycled as scrap metal at a scrapyard that pays for them.
+You can find nearby scrapyards using the iScrap App.
 Alternative Ways to Recycle Return to the Store When it’s time to buy a new car battery, bring the old one to the retailer or dealership.
-Certified service shops collect them and then ship out massive quantities of old batteries to be recycled.
+Certified service shops collect and recycle them for you.
 Firestone Battery Recycling Program Firestone sells tires along with other auto products and services.
 They run a free battery recycling program that accepts drop-offs.
 Find a store.
 Recycle With AutoZone AutoZone is the second largest retailer of aftermarket car parts.
 They accept old car batteries at their store locations.
-Find a store.
-Recycle With Sears Auto Center If you plan to purchase a battery from Sears Auto Center, they will accept DieHard® and Plus Start Batteries for recycling.
 Find a store.
 Did You Know?
 Job Creation and Automotive Recycling In the United States, the automotive recycling industry employs more than 140,000 people nationwide, bringing in about $32 billion in sales each year.
 About 86 percent of a whole vehicle can be recycled into new car parts or other consumer products.
 Find out more.